Russian, East European & Eurasian Studies Faculty Small Grants Program (Rolling)

 REEES Course Development and Language Module Development Grants Program (Rolling)

 REEES offers faculty small grants on a rolling basis for course development or language module development.
 Proposals are sought to enhance teaching on the cultures, languages, politics, economies and societies of Central/Eastern Europe/Eurasia, Russia and the former USSR.

 Course Development Grant awards can be used to create a new course or add significant coverage of the REEES world region to an existing course.
 REEES encourages the development of courses that are innovative in content or form; that draw on materials from more than one discipline; and that challenge students to think about developments in the region from a broader comparative perspective.
-Courses that can be taken to fulfill the A&S foreign culture requirement (international/region/comparative/non-Western) are especially welcome, as are those that are designed to introduce freshmen and sophomores to the study of the REES region.
+Courses that can be taken to fulfill the A&S foreign culture requirement (international/region/comparative/non-Western) are especially welcome, as are those that are designed to introduce freshmen and sophomores to the study of the REEES region, and those that include a focus on Central Eurasia.
 New or enhanced courses supported by this grant program should be incorporated into the given academic department’s regular offerings as soon as possible.